zavolanlab/mirflowz/README.md

 loci, ASCII-style alignment pileups are optionally generated for user-defined regions of interest.

+!!! warning "Alignment insertions"

+    Whenever an alignment contains an insertion, it is removed from the read sequence.
+The resulting sequence is counted towards the read with an identical sequence, or displayed on its own depending on whether alignments are collapsed or not.

 The schema below is a visual representation of the individual workflow steps and how they are related: